Dehornoy's class and Sylows for set-theoretical solutions of the Yang-Baxter equation: Preliminaries

 For (iii) we have Corollary \ref{gcdlcm} and for (iv) Proposition \ref{gars-ele}.

-We are left to prove (i), which is a direct consequence of Corollary \ref{monInj} (alternatively, we can see this is that our elements are monomial matrices, such inject into the linear group $\text{GL}_n(\mathbb Q[q,q^{-1}])$ from which we deduce the cancellative property). \end{proof}
+We are left to prove (i), which is a direct consequence of the fact that $M\hookrightarrow G$.
+We can see also this from restricting the representation to $M$ and as the elements are monomial matrices, we deduce the cancellative property). \end{proof}